pascal-wolf/extra-time-calculation/README.md

 ## Dataset
 12 videos of half-times (Bundesliga games) each with 45 minutes of video material will be used.
 Data from a Kaggle Challenge by the DFL will be used.
-These will be manually labeled.
+These are manually labeled by us.
 [Link](https://www.kaggle.com/competitions/dfl-bundesliga-data-shootout/data) to the data.

 ## Usage